ChrisNakayama/Music.Solution/README.md

 2. The project might change to a web app that uses the Discogs API to search and track music objects for sale.
 A user could search titles through Discogs, add their stock to the API and track sales.
 6.19.22

 3. Research for Discogs API.
 6.19.22
+Looking at the Discogs API 10am till 12pm